 Community Navigators are trusted community members who receive specialized training to provide quality immigration assistance for their communities in an empowering and effective way.
-The ultimate goal of the training program is to build the capacity of community-based organizations and service providers to serve immigrant communities, develop the leadership of immigrants and refugees, and to prevent the unauthorized practice of law.
+The ultimate goal of the training program is to build the capacity of community-based organizations to serve immigrant communities, develop the leadership of immigrants and refugees, and to prevent the unauthorized practice of law.

 PICC’s Community Navigator Curriculum is inspired by the CIRI National Community Navigator Training and adapted to the needs of immigrant and refugee communities in Pennsylvania.
 After completing the training program, PICC Community Navigators will:

 - Understand the basic of immigration law and the current enforcement policies.

 - Be able to organize and lead community education workshops on Know Your Rights and Deportation Defense

 - Know how to help community members complete deportation defense plans and packets

 - Learn how to assist community members applying for status change or citizenship at a pro se legal clinic

 PICC has designed a certification program for community members and leaders to become certified Community Navigators.
 In order to become a PICC certified Community Navigator, participants must:

 - Complete the PICC Community Navigator Certification Agreement

 - Attend the entire Community Navigator Core Curriculum